Dionne Warwick: Chart success (1966–1971)

 In 1971, Warwick left the family atmosphere of Scepter Records for Warner Bros.
 Records, for a $5 million contract, the most lucrative recording contract given to a female vocalist up to that time, according to Variety.
 Warwick's last LP for Scepter was the soundtrack for the motion picture The Love Machine, in which she appeared in an uncredited cameo, released in July 1971.
-In 1975, Bacharach and David sued Scepter Records for an accurate accounting of royalties due the team from their recordings with Warwick and labelmate B.J.
+In 1975, Bacharach and David sued Scepter Records for an accurate accounting of royalties due to the team from their recordings with Warwick and labelmate B.J.
 Thomas.
 They were awarded almost $600,000 and the rights to all Bacharach/David recordings on the Scepter label.
 The label, with the defection of Warwick to Warner Bros.
 Records, filed for bankruptcy in 1975 and was sold to Springboard International Records in 1976.

-Following her signing with Warners, with Bacharach and David as writers and producers, Warwick returned to New York City's A&R Studios in late 1971 to begin recording her first album for the new label, the self-titled Dionne (not to be confused with her later Arista debut album) in January 1972.
-The album peaked at No. 57 on the Billboard Hot 100 Album Chart.
+Following her signing with Warner, with Bacharach and David as writers and producers, Warwick returned to New York City's A&R Studios in late 1971 to begin recording her first album for the new label, the self-titled Dionne (not to be confused with her later Arista debut album) in January 1972.
+The album peaked at No. 57 on the Billboard 200.
 In 1972, Burt Bacharach and Hal David scored and wrote the tunes for the motion picture Lost Horizon.
 However, the film was panned by the critics, and in the fallout, the songwriting duo decided to terminate their working relationship.
 The break-up left Warwick devoid of their services as her producers and songwriters.
-She was contractually obligated to fulfill her contract with Warners without Bacharach and David, and she would team with a variety of producers during her tenure with the label.
+She was contractually obligated to fulfill her contract with Warner without Bacharach and David, and she would team with a variety of producers during her tenure with the label.

 Faced with the prospect of being sued by Warner Bros.
 Records due to the breakup of Bacharach/David and their failure to honor their contract with Warwick, she filed a $5.5 million lawsuit against her former partners for breach of contract.
 The suit was settled out of court in 1979 for $5 million, including the rights to all Warwick recordings produced by Bacharach and David.

 Also in 1971, Warwick had her name changed to "Warwicke" per the advice of Linda Goodman, an astrologer friend, who believed it would bring greater success.
 A few years later, she reverted to the old spelling after a string of disappointments and an absence from the Billboard top 40.